Steven-YCH/wordcloud-from-lihkg-hot-topic/README.md

 font "kaiu.ttf" is also involved to correctly show chinese in word cloud

 lihkgspider.py
-- run to scrap lihkg & store in sqlite3
+- run to scrape lihkg & store in sqlite3

 analysekeyword.py
 - run to create wordcloud from all topics stored in lihkg.sqlite which created by lihkgspider.py